 As I begin this blog I am 32 years old, have just finished my bachelor’s degree and have been separated from the military for almost 10 years.
 I have worked a few jobs and contributed to IRA’s as they were available.
 My current full-time job offers a very poor one where they match up to $400 per year at 25%.
 So I must contribute $1600 to get the $400 they are offering.
 Their program is set up through ING and they take fees.
 My experience with Edwards Jones was the same, they took 1% of what I put in and another 1% when I took something out and $40 per year for “maintenance.”

 I didn’t sign up for the ING account because I figured the match would be eaten up in fees anyway.
 I reach out to my Edwards Jones account manager but he only wanted to talk about retirement.
 I have goals well before retirement.
 So transferred my IRA, about $12,000 into an E*Trade account.

 I have always learned by doing, so I figured I would start taking charge of my own retirement account and start some speculative investing and trading too.
 I set a goal of having $2,500,000 by the end of 2027.
 With this nest egg, I can comfortably retire and work only if I want to.
 This is a rather ambitious goal but I have always found that if you aim for nothing you will always hit it.
 So setting a goal and coming up short is better than never even trying.

 Blogging: What Separates Me from The Rest?

-I will NEVER bombard you with offers and ads to sell my own products or other’s through affiliate links.
-I will provide you with links to products and services that I use.
+I will NEVER bombard you with offers and ads to sell my own or other’s products through affiliate links.
+I will provide you with links to products and services that I actually use.
 Some of these do pay a commission which helps keep this site free for everyone.